Evangelism and Justice Concentration

 This concentration is meant for students who have an interest in focusing more deeply on how to share faith stories effectively in the changing dynamics of the new century as well as exploring new ways of doing and being church that are welcoming of and in service to those who traditionally have been marginalized by the mainstream.
 This will happen through a combination of classroom work, salon discussions, training sessions with ELCA staff, and networking with those engaged in such ministries within the larger church.

 Students who complete the requirements for this concentration will graduate with a vision for development/redevelopment of congregations, basic training in how to do that specialized ministry, and a network of church colleagues who are engaged in the public witness of the love of Christ for all.
 This concentration will be helpful to students as they go through the regular ELCA first call placement process.
 Many sites are considered first call sites precisely because they are in need of renewal and reenergizing.
 Having been exposed to Mission Re/Developer principles and experiences, the new pastor will be more equipped to lead the congregation to own commitment to renewing evangelical vision and transformational actions.

 - A foundational January-Term course taught by Congregational and Synodical Mission Unit (CSM) staff of the ELCA at PLTS (every January – typically completed in the first academic year of MDiv studies)

 - An elective course in the area of Justice from the GTU (must be approved by the Director of Contextual Education)

-- Participation in six (6) salon discussions and submission of a brief (1-2 page) reflection on the conversation to indicate what interested the student from the discussion and how the student will use ideas discussed in future ministry
+- Participation in six (6) salon conversations and submission of a form for reflection on the conversation to indicate what interested the student from the discussion and how the student will use ideas discussed in future ministry.

 Additional Steps from Churchwide for Mission (Re-)Developer Training